-Staff recommends that the Council adopt Resolution No. 22-42, declaring the existence of a local emergency, and initiate the program for reducing the risk of fires associated with individuals living unhoused and otherwise engaged in unpermitted and unregulated camping.
+As such, City staff recommends adopting Resolution No. 22-45 extending the declaration of the existence of a local emergency and continuing a program for reducing the risk of fires associated with individuals living unhoused and otherwise engaged in unpermitted and unregulated camping.